EndPointCorp/end-point-blog/2011/06/06/bucardo-multi-master-for-postgresql.html.md

 -----------

 This new version is not quite at beta yet, but you can try out a demo of multi-master on Postgres quie easily.
-Let's see if we can do it in ten steps.
+Let’s see if we can do it in ten steps.

 #### I. Download all prerequisites